 A covert counter-terrorist unit called Black Cell led by Gabriel Shear wants the money to help finance their war against international terrorism, but it's all locked away.
 Gabriel brings in convicted hacker Stanley Jobson to help him.

 Streetwise mobster-turned-movie producer Chili Palmer is back, but this time Chili has abandoned the fickle movie industry and veered into the music business, tangling with Russian mobsters and gangsta rappers and taking a talented, feisty young singer named Linda Moon under his wing.
 From the recording studio to an Aerosmith concert to the MTV Music Awards, he manipulates events to watch them play out the Chili way, using his signature blend of wiseguy skills and negotiation tactics.
 It's a dangerous business, and everyone's looking for their next big hit.Written by

 Sujit R. Varma

-The infamous monologue that Sin LaSalle delivered was neither in the novel nor in the early drafts of the script.
-The idea was put on by director F. Gary Gray who wanted Sin to be likable, but serious at the same time as well.
+The infamous monologue that Sin LaSalle (Cedric the Entertainer) delivered was neither in the novel, nor in the early drafts of the script.
+The idea was put in by Director F. Gary Gray who wanted Sin to be likable, but serious at the same time as well.
 See more »

 Was this review helpful to you?